vegarringdal/simple-html/README.md

       * [ ] need a event/callback for this
    * [x] copy row
       * [ ] copy in correct column order..
-      * [ ] allow select columns in selector in header, to limit columns getting copied
       * [ ] need a event/callback for this
    * [ ] paste cell
      * [ ] event for when this happends, incase we need to edit others